 However, Apple also has an A9 chip lined up for release this year, which is expected to debut on the iPhone 6S in September.

 The A9 chip is being built by both Samsung and TSMC, and is currently rumoured to be in volume production.

 Could it be the A9 chip?

-It’s likely that if the A9 chip features on the iPhone 6S, it would also feature on any tablet that launches alongside it, namely the iPad Pro.
+It’s likely that if the A9 chip appears in the iPhone 6S, it would also feature on any tablet that launches alongside it – namely the iPad Pro.

 Of course, the third option is that Apple develops a tablet variant of the A9 SoC – dubbed the Apple A9X chip – just like the iPad Air 2’s A8X.